mthcht/awesome-lists/Lists/permissions/AD/README.md

 - **4783:** A security-enabled global group was deleted.
 - **4790:** An LDAP query group was changed.

+I initially shared my list on Twitter here: https://x.com/mthcht/status/1818196168515461431, and then updated this README accordingly, let me know if i should include something else for the detection

 ### Splunk Search:

 **Best detection using only the AD group SID**